dplanitzer/Serena/README.md

 ### Building the Build Tools

 You only need to execute this step once and before you try to build the OS.
 The purpose of this step is to build a couple of tools that are needed to build the kernel and user space libraries.
-You can find dcoumentation for these tools [here](Tools/README.md).
+You can find documentation for these tools [here](Tools/README.md).

  First open a Developer Command Prompt in Windows Terminal and then cd into the `Serena/Tools` folder.
 Type `make` and hit return.
 This will build all required tools and place them inside a `Serena/build/tools` folder.
 The tools will be retained in this location even if you do a full clean of the OS project.